S. J. Walpita

-He was educated at St. John's College, Panadura and University College, Colombo prior to taking a position as a Research Assistant and Demonstrator in Physics at the University of Ceylon.
+He was educated at Royal Collage Colombo and University College, Colombo prior to taking a position as a research assistant and demonstrator in physics at the University of Ceylon.
 He remained there until 1945.
-After a stint in the Ceylon Civil Service, he became Additional Controller and then Controller of Establishments in the General Treasury in 1958.
-He held a number of other positions in civil service before taking the appointment of Vice Chancellor, University of Ceylon, Peradeniya in 1966.
+After a stint in the Ceylon Civil Service, he became additional controller and then controller of establishments in the General Treasury in 1958.
+He held a number of other positions in civil service before taking the appointment of vice chancellor, University of Ceylon, Peradeniya, in 1966.
 After only two years in that role, he became Ambassador of Ceylon to the Federal Government of Germany, the Netherlands and Belgium, serving between 1968 and 1972.